KumarNayan11/RaktSetu/README.md

-# RaktSetu - Emergency Blood Request Platform
+# RaktSetu - Blood Request Platform

 **RaktSetu** (meaning "Blood Bridge" in Hindi) is a modern, real-time web application designed to bridge the critical gap between blood donors and patients in need.
 It provides a verified and efficient platform for hospitals to broadcast their urgent blood requirements to the public.